Murray Chass

-Murray Chass (born October 12, 1938) is an American baseball sportswriter.
+Murray Chass (born October 12, 1938) is an American baseball sportswriter and blogger.
 He wrote for The New York Times and before that the Associated Press on baseball and sports legal and labor relations.
 In 2003 the Baseball Writers' Association of America honored him with the J. G. Taylor Spink Award.

 Early life and career

 Chass graduated from the University of Pittsburgh in 1960 with a bachelor's degree in political science where he was a writer and editor for the Pitt News.
 In 1956, he "audaciously" made an appointment with the editor of the Pittsburgh Post-Gazette to pursue his "future of a newspaperman."
 He joined the Baseball Writers' Association of America in 1962, when he worked for the Associated Press in Pittsburgh.
 He joined the New York Times in 1969, and started covering the New York Yankees the following year.
 In 1986, he was made the paper's national baseball writer.